 When I started this blog, I had no idea I could make money from it.
 I just wanted to share Charlie’s journey with people and help others who are going through the same struggles as us.
 After a few months, I started getting contacted by brands and agencies and realized it was actually possible to make a living with my blog.
 I started filling out applications in hope of being accepted into influencer networks.
 These marketing agencies are basically middle men between influencers and brands looking to advertise.

-List of my favorite agencies for bloggers and influencers
+My favorite agencies for bloggers and influencers

 Sponsorships for everyone.
-Name your rate opportunities.
+Name-your-rate opportunities.
 Sign up here —> IZEA

 This is the agency through which I used to get most of my jobs.
-I’ve worked with brands like Colgate, Clif, V-tech, HEB, The UPS Store, VTech, Dove, and Stouffer’s through them.
-The pay is very fair and the campaign leaders are friendly and professional.
+I’ve worked with brands like Colgate, Clif, Nokia, V-tech, HEB, Maxi-Cosi, The UPS Store, VTech, Dove, and Stouffer’s through them.
+The pay is fair and the campaign leaders are friendly and professional.
 One of my favorite agencies to work with.

 This is the agency through which I got my first job with Carter’s, and I’m attached to them for that reason.
 They send a newsletter with offers once a month.
-I also worked on two campaigns with Oshkosh.
+I also worked on three campaigns with Oshkosh.
 The pay is always fair and prompt, the campaign leaders are friendly.
 I love them!

 I love Obvious.ly.
 It’s very straightforward.
 Collabs mostly consist of 1 Instagram post in exchange for a product.
 They work with brands like Google and Sephora.
 You also have the opportunity to earn money after completing several campaigns.

-Great for mom bloggers and lifestyle bloggers alike.
+Great for mom-bloggers and lifestyle bloggers alike.

 I’ve worked on two campaigns with Pampers through them.
 They email you when they find a campaign that matches your profile.